Plant: Competition

 Competition for shared resources reduces a plant's growth.
 Shared resources include sunlight, water and nutrients.
 Light is a critical resource because it is necessary for photosynthesis.
-Plants use their leaves to shade other plants from sunlight and grow quickly to maximize their own expose.
-Water too is essential for photosynthesis; roots compete to maximize water uptake from soil.
+Plants use their leaves to shade other plants from sunlight and grow quickly to maximise their own expose.
+Water too is essential for photosynthesis; roots compete to maximise water uptake from soil.
 Some plants have deep roots that are able to locate water stored deep underground, and others have shallower roots that are capable of extending longer distances to collect recent rainwater.

 Minerals are important for plant growth and development.
 Common nutrients competed for amongst plants include nitrogen, phosphorus, and potassium.